loveshack/docs/source/advanced_components/application_insight/onegate_configure.rst

     # systemctl start opennebula-gate

-Or use service in older Linux systems:
+Or use ``service`` in older Linux systems:

 .. prompt:: bash # auto

     # service opennebula-gate start

 .. warning:: By default, the server will only listen to requests coming from localhost.
-Change the ``:host`` attribute in ``/etc/one/onegate-server.conf`` to your server public IP, or 0.0.0.0 so onegate will listen on any interface.
+Change the ``:host`` attribute in ``/etc/one/onegate-server.conf`` to your server public IP, or 0.0.0.0 so OneGate will listen on any interface.

 Inside ``/var/log/one/`` you will find new log files for the server: